 for years in adventures written and illustrated by Hugo Pratt.
 In

-Corto Maltese: A Mid-Winter Morning's Dream (published in book
+Corto Maltese: A Mid-Winter Morning's Dream

 form, in English, by NBM in 1987), Maltese stands in for King Arthur